KiraResari/ceal-chronicler-f/Protocol.md

   * Stating the reason for why it can't be deleted is actually more complicated, so I am going to skip over that at this point and instead focus on the disabling part
   * I now did that
+  * Now let me just see if I can communicate the reason with relative ease
+    * Yup, looks good

 # User Story